shilimkarvg/sonic-scripts/README.md

 # sonic-scripts

-Marvell patch script to do git patch/apply all open PRs required build SONIC image
+Marvell patch script to do git patch/apply all open PRs required to build SONIC image